These soft and chewy, sweet and salty Butterscotch Cookies are addicting. Use my tips for getting perfect cookies every time. You will love these!

 Serving: Serve at room temperature or slightly warm.

-Baking frozen cookie dough: If possible, allow the dough balls to thaw in the refrigerator overnight, then bake from the fridge, adding a minute or two to the bake time.
-If baking straight from the freezer, add 2-4 minutes to the bake time and give the frozen dough balls a little smoosh down before baking to encourage spreading.
+Cookie dough balls: Freeze, double wrapped, for up to 2 months.
+Allow the dough balls to thaw in the refrigerator overnight, then bake on a parchment-lined baking sheet, adding a minute or two to the bake time.
+Give the chilled dough balls a little smoosh down before baking to encourage spreading.

 Recipe